dy/enable-mobile/readme.md

 # enable-mobile [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-Include that script to enable mobile view.
+Include that script to enhance mobile view of the page.
+It is mostly collection of boilerplate code I used across various components demos, so here is all of it, to reuse hussle-free.

 [![npm install enable-mobile](https://nodei.co/npm/enable-mobile.png?mini=true)](https://npmjs.org/package/enable-mobile/)